 9. Polka Dots

-Here’s a trend that doesn’t feel that new that new, ( I wrote about it last year), but it’s probably still spot on.
+Here’s a trend that doesn’t feel that new, ( I wrote about it last year), but it’s probably still spot on.
 Polka dots are classic, playful, and easy to wear, considering there are endless types out there.
 You will find a lot of colorful dots this year- yellow is big.
 There are also polka dot tops and dresses with clusters of dots in one area or varying sizes of dots within one garment.

 10. Bermuda Shorts